moondance-labs/tanssi-docs/builders/tooling/oracles/phala.md

 ## Fetch Price Data {: #fetch-price-data }

-There are several price feeds available on the demo EVM Appchain that you can interact with.
+There are several price feeds available on the demo EVM appchain that you can interact with.
 The price feeds enabled by Phat Contracts use the same interface as the Chainlink price feeds.
 The data lives in a series of smart contracts (one per price feed) and can be fetched with the aggregator interface:

 ???+ code "AggregatorV3Interface.sol"